EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-  bItemModMenuShowUnownedMods - show unowned weapon mods in the menu sRemoveItemModSound - editor ID of the sound to play when removing weapon mods (note: VUI+ has its own sounds that it plays when you click on weapon mods) bRequireWorkbench - only allow weapon modding if at a workbench
+  bItemModMenuShowUnownedMods - show unowned weapon mods in the menu sRemoveItemModSound - editor ID of the sound to play when removing weapon mods (note: VUI+ has its own sounds that it plays when you click on weapon mods) bRequireWorkbench - only allow weapon modding if at a workbench bDebug - allow applying weapon mods even if you don't have them

 bDifficultyDoesntAffectNPCToNPCDamage
 Stops NPC-NPC damage using the fDiffMultHPByPC gamesetting, with multipliers for NPC/teammate damages.
 Companion<->companion damage uses fDamageToTeammateMult.